nybblegroup/technight-2025-12-4/README.md

 - No deployment configurations included (local development only)
 - No authentication setup (minimal setup)
 - No extra UI libraries (just React + basic styling)
-- Both backends can run simultaneously on different ports
+- All backends can run on port 8080 (choose one for your project)
-- Node backend includes Prisma ORM with empty schema
+- **Node backend** includes Prisma ORM with empty schema (pre-configured)
-- Python backend includes SQLAlchemy ORM with database module
+- **Python backend** includes SQLAlchemy ORM with database module (pre-configured)
+- **Java backend** and **.NET backend** are available for teams that prefer those technologies
-- Both backends support PostgreSQL with their respective ORMs
+- All backends support PostgreSQL with their respective ORMs
 - Frontend uses native fetch API for direct backend communication
 - API base URL is configurable via `VITE_API_BASE_URL` environment variable
 - Python backend includes database health check endpoint (`/api/health/db`)
-- Both backends provide Swagger UI for API documentation
+- All backends provide Swagger UI for API documentation